Best key finder in 2024: AirTag vs. Tile vs. SmartTag vs. Chipolo

 Reasons to avoid

-Tile made some great improvements to the latest addition of the Tile Mate, which now performs more reliably than its predecessor.
+Tile made some great improvements to 2022 edition of the Tile Mate, which performs more reliably than its predecessor.
 We consistently reached 200 feet when range testing this Bluetooth-based tracker, which is pretty impressive.
 The Tile Pro is a more fully featured device, but the Tile Mate costs $10 less, making it a great value for bargain hunters.

-Some users will not appreciate that the Tile Mate no longer has a replaceable battery.
+With the 2022 version, the Tile Mate no longer included a replaceable battery.
 Instead, you get a battery that's built to last for three years before you need to replace your tracker.
 At least the Mate's new design makes it better able to withstand dunks in water — like the rest of the Tile lineup, the Mate offers IP67 water resistance.

 All Tile trackers work with both Android devices and iPhones, and the Tile Mate costs less than competing products from Samsung and Apple.
 That's why you should consider this key finder if you want a low-cost device that still delivers solid range and an audible alarm.